GSA-TTS/FAC/docs/architecture/decisions/0024-store-uploaded-excel-files.md

 - We will need to add file upload and download to our Django views, and handle the above validation logic.
 - We will need to add the `ClamAV` functionality.
 - In the future, if we insist on storing Excel files, we will need to follow various retention policy requirements regarding them.

+## Note
+Was previously ADR 0015; renamed/renumbered when PDRs and ADRs were merged.